legalize-dev/legalize-nl/nl/BWBR0010646.md

 ##### Artikel 2a.1.1.
 Reikwijdte hoofdstuk 2a

-Dit hoofdstuk is van toepassing op instellingen als bedoeld in [artikel 1.1.1, onderdeel b, onder 1°, van de wet](https://wetten.overheid.nl/jci1.3:c:BWBR0007625&artikel=1.1.1).
+Dit hoofdstuk is van toepassing op regionale opleidingscentra.

 ##### Artikel 2a.1.2.
 Begripsbepalingen hoofdstuk 2a